 - Whether one or both parents struggle with addiction

-Children living with a single parent who abuses drugs don’t have anyone else to turn to.
+Children living with a single parent who abuses drugs don’t have anyone to turn to.
 It’s similar for children living in a two-parent household with both parents struggling.
-When only one parent has a problem, though, there’s another parent to step in.
-They still feel the effects of drug addiction, but still, have some support.
+When only one parent has a problem, there’s another parent to step in.
+They still feel the effects of drug addiction but still have some support.

-Children who live with an addicted parent grow up in an unpredictable environment.
-Their home is often filled with secrecy and role reversal.
+Children who live with an addicted parent grow up in an unpredictable environment filled with secrecy and role reversal.
 They receive inconsistent physical and emotional support.
+Children in these environments experience affected social development, self-confidence, health, and more.
 There is a much higher possibility of abuse or violence against these children.
-Children in these environments experience affected social development, self-confidence, health, and more.

 How Addiction Affects Parents

 Parents who have a child with an addiction problem have a unique set of difficulties.
-They may feel responsible for the path their child chose and wonder where they went wrong.
 They’re constantly plagued by worry about their safety and wellbeing.
+They may feel responsible for their child’s path and wonder where they went wrong.

-It’s painful to be a parent and feel powerless as you watch your child suffer.
-Many try supporting their children financially, hoping they will turn their life around.
+Being a parent and feeling powerless watching your child suffer is painful.
 Some parents take on an overbearing and enabling role.
 This creates an inappropriately dependent relationship as their child grows up.
+Many try supporting their children financially, hoping they will turn their life around.

 How Addiction Affects Siblings

 Siblings of addicts are sometimes referred to as the “invisible victims.”
+These siblings feel various emotions like confusion, frustration, shame, resentment, and more.
 Parents tend to be consumed by the sibling with the addiction problem.
-Their ongoing and increasing problems draw attention away from the other children.
+Their ongoing and increasing issues draw attention away from the other children.
 They often end up taking the sidelines.
-These siblings feel a variety of emotions like confusion, frustration, shame, resentment, and more.

 Some siblings take the path of refusing to follow the path their brother or sister took.
 They see the effects of addiction on their family and refuse to add to the problem.
-Others turn to drugs or alcohol too, following in the footsteps of their sibling.
+Others also turn to drugs or alcohol, following in their sibling’s footsteps.
 They use substances either as a way to escape the pain or to draw some of their parents’ attention back to them.

 The Six Family Roles in Addiction

-When a person struggles with addiction, each member of the family develops their way of handling the problem.
+When a person struggles with addiction, each family member develops their way of handling the problem.
 Clinicians notice five distinct roles that family members may take on to cope with their loved one’s substance use.
-Some families have a person for each role, others have members who adopt multiple roles, and still, others may not have certain roles in their family.
+Some families have a person for each role, others have members who adopt multiple roles, and others may not have certain roles in their family.

 The six family roles in addiction are a simple way to observe how family members of addicts deal with their loved ones.
-None of these roles are healthy ways of working through the difficulty, but each makes sense given the circumstances and effects that addiction has.
+None of these roles are healthy ways of working through the difficulty, but each makes sense given the circumstances and effects of addiction.

 The caretaker is the family member who makes excuses or covers for the addict and the problems they create.
 They take on many household responsibilities to “keep the peace” and do their best to make sure the family is as happy as possible.
 The caretaker finds their purpose in enabling the addict, which keeps the entire cycle in motion.
 Caretakers are also martyrs of the family because they sacrifice themselves for what seems like the good of the family.